 Revisions have been made to IAS 19 for financial years starting from 1 April 2013.
-While these revisions do not alter the accounts presented here, the figures presented in 2013/14 in respect of 2012/13 will have to be restated.
+Some of the disclosures reported in 2012/13 have had to be restated in order to meet the new requirements.

 The revisions refer to disclosures on the interest on fund assets and therefore only apply to the LGPS.
 The revision requires that the "expected return on assets" is replaced with "interest on assets", calculated as the interest held on assets at the start of the year, and cash flows during the year, and calculated using the discount rate at the start of the year.
 This does not affect the balance sheet position but does affect the reported pension cost.
-For the year 2012/13 the revision will result in the following changes in reported figures.
+For the year 2012/13 the revision has resulted in the following changes in reported figures.

-Extract of LGPS Pension Extract of LGPS

-Costs as Disclosed Pension Costs using

-Revised IAS 19
+Extract of LGPS Pension Costs as Disclosed in 2012/13 Statement of Amended Extract of LGPS Pension Costs using Revised IAS 19

+Accounts 0000

 £000 £000

 Current Service Cost 936 959

 Interest on Pension Liabilities 1,633

 Expected Return on Assets (1,399)

 Net Interest Costs 419

 Administration Expenses 20

 Actuarial (gains)/losses 2,983

-Remeasurement (liabilities 2,755
+Remeasurement (liabilities and assets , 2,755

-and assets

-43. CONTINGENT LIABILITIES
+41. CONTINGENT LIABILITIES